Prohelion/prohelion.github.io/_documentation/Battery_Management_System/User_Manual/Relay_Output.md

 The BMU provides a voltage-free relay output to use for signalling devices in the vehicle that are not capable of receiving CAN bus data.
 This can be used, for example, to control the 'enable' input of a DC/DC converter or drive a relay or HV contactor.
 A coil suppression diode must be used if driving this type of load.

-Refer to the datasheet for current and voltage ratings of the relay.
+Refer to the [datasheet]()? for current and voltage ratings of the relay.

 The relay is active when the BMS is in Run mode.